 You can also find more information on our website at:

 The tour price already includes the statutory insolvency insurance.
 In addition, we recommend that you take out travel cancellation insurance upon receipt of your travel confirmation in order to protect yourself against financial disadvantages in the event of travel cancellation, interruption of travel, illness or accident.

 Vinci itself offers visitors the chance to see many places connected to Leonardo da Vinci´s life.
 Behind the castle of the Conti Guidi, in the small but lovely center of the town, you will notice a wooden representation of the Vitruvian Man, a drawing by Leonardo in which he represented a man with the ideal proportions.
 From this terrace, you can enjoy a wonderful panorama of the surrounding hills.

 The Tower of Pisa, also called the Leaning Tower, is located in Piazza dei Miracoli, together with the Duomo, the Baptistery and the Camposanto.
 It is the landmark of the city and one of the most famous monuments in the world.

 Historians do not agree on the name of the architect of the Tower of Pisa, but it is certain that the construction started in 1173.
 For many years, until the last excavations, the design Vasari was ascribed to Bonano Pisano, but probably the tower was built by Gherardo di Gherardo.

-Casciana Terme is located in the heart of the Pisan Hills, and with its over one thousand years of history is one of the many small masterpieces that the people of Tuscany have over the centuries helped to build and to preserve.
+Casciana Terme is located in the heart of the Pisan Hills and it is one of the many small masterpieces that the people of Tuscany helped to build and to preserve.
 Hard-working people, a cuisine which preserves the authentic quality of the local products, a landscape of vineyards producing wines of quality above suspicion.

 San Gimignano UNESCO world heritage